How do I apply to LABA?

 What exactly do fellows do?

-They come and study with us at the 14th Street Y every three weeks from September to June.
-We study in the evening, sitting around a big table, drinking wine and speaking freely about texts.
-They also are required to present an excerpt of their work at one of our LABAlive evenings which run from February through June, as well as do a piece for our website.
+They come and study with us at the 14th Street Y or virtually, monthly from January to December, with a summer break to work on projects.
+We study on Monday evenings, sitting around a big table, drinking wine or other libations and speaking freely about texts.
+Fellows are also required to present an excerpt of their work at one of our LABA evenings either at the 14th Street Y or virtually, as well as do a piece for our LABA Journal.

 What are the expectations about the work created through the fellowship?